-It follows that computer science-the study of computing should encompass three things: (i) a study of mechanism, at least at the level of abstraction at which it is relevant to the fundamental meaning/mechanism dialectic; (ii) a study of meaning, or anyway an account of the sorts of meaning that are relevant to this dialectical interplay, perhaps including a story about what sorts of configurations of effective ingredients can serve as effective mechanical vehicles for such meanings; and (iii) a study of how meaning and mechanism interact, both in practice and in theory-i.e., a study of how mechanisms can be structured and led to behave in such a way as to support useful meaningful interpretation.
+It follows that computer science-the study of computing should encompass three things: (i) a study of mechanism, at least at the level of abstraction at which it is relevant to the fundamental meaning/mechanism dialectic; (ii) a study of meaning, or anyway an account of the sorts of meaning that are relevant to this dialectical interplay, perhaps including a story about what sorts of configurations of effective ingredients can serve as effective mechanical vehicles for such meanings; and (iii) a study of how meaning and mechanism interact, both in practice and in theory-i.e., a study of how mechanisms can be op cit; "137/-2".
+Emphasis in the original.
+Assumptions underlying this paper are discussed in "...".
+All remarks in this paragraph suggesting that computers process numbers can only be interpreted as meaning that they processes numerals representing numbers.